zoom-c/docs/trezor-user/user/settingup.rst

    enteringyourpin
    fillingoutyourrecoverycard

 .. note:: You don't need to use the mytrezor.com_ webservice if you want to use your TREZOR device.
-You can use any bitcoin software that suports TEZOR including:
+You can use any bitcoin software that supports TEZOR including:

  - TODO